smartavionics/RawMouse/README.md

 >>
 >>**cameramode** sets the camera mode, the value can be either "perspective" or "orthographic" to set the specified mode or any other non-false value to toggle between the modes.
 >>
 >>**centreobj** if an object is selected, move the camera so that the object is centered on the screen.
 If no object is selected, center the first object on the screen.
+If no objects are loaded, the 3d view of the buildplate is displayed.
 It requires a non-zero value.
-If the value contains a decimal point (i.e. 1.0 rather than 1) it adjusts the camera so that the selected object mostly fills the view.
-Using a value other than 1.0 alters the amount the view is scaled.
+If the value contains a decimal point (i.e. 1.0 rather than 1) it adjusts the camera so that the centered object mostly fills the view.
+Using a value other than 1.0 alters the amount the view is scaled (e.g. specifying 0.9 reduces the size of the object).
 >>

 **libspnav** on Linux and MacOS, this can be set to the pathname of the libspnav dynamic library (e.g."/usr/local/lib/libspnav.so").
 Devices accessed using this library will use the *libspnav* profile.